hidyv/python_challenge/README.md

 PYPoll
 it was more challenging.
 I've completed it following instructions in class and getting help from the internet.

-GitHUb
+GitHub

-The detailed steps provided by the instructor during the class and during office hours only needed I used the following sites to help with different parts of the script
+The detailed steps provided by the instructor during the class and during office hours was really help ful to clone the repository and push it back after the coding

+I used the following sites to help with different parts of the script

 1. In PyPoll, calculate the percent of votes and format it to three decimal points: